Arithmetic invariants of pseudoreflection groups and regular graded algebras: Regular graded algebras

+We will also prove the following theorem, which generalizes Corollary \ref{StructureGradAlgPID} in another direction than Theorem \ref{StructureGradAlgDedekind}.

+\begin{theorem} Let $R$ be a Dedekind domain and let $S=\bigoplus_{i \in \mathbb{N}} S_i$ be a finitely generated graded $R$-algebra.
+Then the following two statements are equivalent: \begin{compactenum}[(i)] \item $S$ is regular and for every $i$, $S_i$ is free as an $R$-module. \item $S$ is isomorphic to a polynomial ring $R[x_1, \ldots, x_n]$. \end{compactenum} \end{theorem}

-This result is well known in the case that $R_0$ is a field, see for example Bruns and Herzog \cite[Exercise 2.2.25]{bh}.
-For the proof of the theorem, we need a lemma:
+In the remainder of this section we prove Theorems \ref{StructureGradAlgDedekind} and \ref{StructureGradAlgFree}.
+These are well known in the case that $R$ is a field, see for example Bruns and Herzog \cite[Exercise 2.2.25]{bh}.
+We begin the proof of the theorems with the following lemma:

-\begin{lemma} Let $R=\bigoplus_{ i \in \mathbb{N}_n} R_i$ be a graded ring which is finitely generated as an $R_0$-algebra.
-Assume that $R_0$ is a Dedekind domain, but not a field and that $R$ is regular.
-Then $R$ is an integral domain; in particular, all modules $R_i$ are torsion-free as $R_0$-modules. \end{lemma}
+\begin{lemma} Let $R$ be a Dedekind domain and let $S=\bigoplus_{i \in \mathbb{N}} S_i$ be a finitely generated graded $R$-algebra.
+Assume that $S$ is regular.
+Then $S$ is an integral domain; in particular, all $S_i$ are torsion-free $R$-modules. \end{lemma}